-Attorneys’ Fees and Costs.
-The prevailing party in any action to enforce this Agreement will be entitled to recover its attorneys’ fees and costs in connection with such action.
+The prevailing party in any action to enforce this Agreement will be entitled to recover its reasonable attorneys’ fees and costs in connection with such action.

-Amendments.
 Except as otherwise provided herein, any amendments, modifications or supplements to this Agreement must be in writing and signed by each party’s authorized representatives or, as appropriate, agreed through electronic means provided by Miro.
 Nonetheless, with notice to Customer, Miro may modify the Policies to reflect new features or changing practices, but the modifications will not materially decrease Miro’s overall obligations during a Subscription Term.
-The terms in any Customer purchase order or business form will not amend or modify this Agreement and are expressly rejected by Miro; any of these Customer documents are for administrative purposes only and have no legal effect.
+The terms in any past, contemporaneous or future Customer purchase order, business form or vendor management portal will not amend or modify this Agreement and are expressly rejected by Miro; any of these documents are for administrative purposes only and have no legal effect.

 “Affiliate” means an entity that, directly or indirectly, owns or controls, is owned or controlled by, or is under common ownership or control with a party, where “ownership” means the beneficial ownership of fifty percent (50%) or more of an entity’s voting equity securities or other equivalent voting interests and “control” means the power to direct the management or affairs of an entity.

-“Board” means an online virtual whiteboard or other element of the Service displaying Customer Data.
+“Board” means an online virtual whiteboard or other element of the Service displaying Customer Content.

-“Customer Data” means any data, content or materials that Customer (including its Users) creates within or submits to the Service, including from Third-Party Platforms.
+“Customer Content” means any data, content or materials that Customer (including its Users) creates within or submits to the Service, including from Third-Party Platforms.

 “Customer Materials” means materials, systems and other resources that Customer provides to Miro in connection with Technical Services.